 An appeal should be notified within 30 days of a TRA or High Court decision being given.
 If the appeal is from the TRA it is to the High Court.
 If it is from the High Court, it is to the Court of Appeal.
 In cases which involve matters of principle and commercial or public importance an appeal may be taken from the Court of Appeal to the Supreme Court.
 That appeal must have the leave or permission of the Supreme Court.

 35. How does a tax prosecution start?

 Normally the IRD will file charging documents against a person in the District Court.
 In these the Commissioner of Inland Revenue acts as prosecutor and will state the basis on which it is considered that an offence has been committed.
-The charging documents will be served personally on the defendant and will include a summary of facts and information about how the defendant should respond.
+The charging documents will be served personally on the defendant (unless substituted service is required) and will include a summary of facts and information about how the defendant should respond.
 The charging document will state a date and time for the defendant’s first appearance.

 36. What happens at the first appearance

 Most first appearances on tax charges occur before a registrar in the District Court.
 Depending on the number and seriousness of the charges it is usually possible to reach agreement with the IRD about the terms on which a defendant will be remanded and bailed at the first appearance.
 In some cases the remand will be at large and the defendant will simply be ordered to return to the Court at a later time.
 In other cases bail may be imposed with or without additional terms.
 If bail is required it will be necessary for the defendant to complete a bail agreement before leaving Court at the first appearance.